Covered Bridges

 The 1842 Pine Valley Covered Bridge, also known as the “Iron Hill Bridge”, is a historic wooden covered bridge located in New Britain Borough, near Doylestown in Bucks County, Pennsylvania.
 It crosses Pine Run Creek near Peace Valley Park.

-This single-span, town truss bridge made of native hemlock and pine, which measures 81 feet in length and 15 ft. wide, was built by David Sutton in 1842 at a cost of $5553.50.
-It is painted the traditional red with white entry portals common to the area and is a heavily used bridge.
+This single-span, town truss bridge made of native hemlock and pine, which measures 81 feet in length and 15 feet wide, was built by David Sutton in 1842 for $5553.50.
+It is painted the traditional red with white entry portals common to the area, and is a heavily used bridge.

-Posted for years with a height restriction of 11'6", it was reposted in 2007 to 9'4" after an over-height truck passed through it and damaged the roof.
+Posted for years with a height restriction of 11 feet 6 inches, it was reposted in 2007 to 9 feet 4 inches after an over-height truck passed through it and damaged the roof.
 It carries a posted weight rating of 24,000 pounds.

 Of the 1,500 covered bridges that once stood in the state of Pennsylvania, as of 2019, approximately 200 remain.